 Still living at home in her mid-twenties, stuck in a job she dislikes with no other prospects ahead, it’s not so far-fetched to imagine Alana attracted to the quicksilver Gary, who has a head full of schemes.
 Alana Haim delivers an outstanding performance as Alana Kane, she is captivating as she brings to vivid life this radiant, fiery, yet vulnerable character.
 Haim is the youngest of three sisters who are the rock band Haim, and in another one of the many connections between life and art in this film, Paul Thomas Anderson has directed several music videos for the band.
 Enhancing the warmth and integrity of the film, Alana’s real-life family – sisters Danielle and Este, as well as mother Donna and father Moti, appear as her family in the film.
 There is a sensational Shabbat dinner scene that is one of the funniest cinematic representations of Jewish family life, it has everything – harmony, humor, and conflict.

-There are so many sensational scenes in this film replete with unpredictable twists and turns and the sense that anything can happen.
+There are so many gripping scenes in this film replete with unpredictable twists and turns and the sense that anything can happen.
 Much of Gary’s personality and zany adventures are based on producer Gary Goetzman, who, long before he partnered with Tom Hanks to found Playtone, was also a child actor; yet from that seed of truth, there is a verdant, luxurious tangle of fiction.
 With only a few minutes onscreen, Maya Rudolph shines in a 70s perm as Gale, making the moment at once funny and poignant, when Gary comes to audition for a commercial.
 The look Gale gives her colleagues instantly tells us all there is to know about Gary’s future as an actor.

 Brilliantly attuned to nuance, so much is conveyed in the film’s abundant details, that the viewer is immersed, not only in the trajectory of its characters, but of the era.
 The oil embargo and resulting fuel shortage are catalysts for some of the most thrilling action.
 Bradley Cooper is outstandingly volatile and creepy as hairdresser turned super-producer Jon Peters.
 In yet another quirky background connection, as producer of the 1976 feature A Star is Born, starring his then-girlfriend Barbra Streisand (who is mentioned yet does not appear in Licorice Pizza), Peters is also credited as producer on Bradley Cooper’s 2018 version of the film.
 The proximity to Hollywood, and its magnetic pull, is a strong presence in the film.
 Sean Penn imbues the character of Jack Holden (modeled after actor William Holden) with an old-world masculinity that has an irresistible appeal for the anchorless Alana.
 As she seeks out a sense of purpose, she ends up volunteering for the political campaign of Joel Wachs (Benny Safdie), who is also a real political figure – Wachs served as City Councilman in Los Angeles from 1971 – 2001, and he ran for mayor in 1973.
 While familiarity with Hollywood, the San Fernando Valley, and U.S. politics is not at all essential to the enjoyment of the film, there is sure to be an extra frisson of pleasure for those in the know.